 Urology of Indiana is a fully integrated, breakthrough urological care facility.
 Our patients are able to visit their neighborhood physician and also obtain streamlined access to our state-of-the-art pathology laboratory, radiation and imaging services.
 By having these services readily available, we can more effectively manage our patient's health care as a whole, while insuring they receive the highest standard of quality.
 Our board-certified physicians and medical staff are experts on the latest advances in urological care and are leaders in bringing new technology and treatment options to our community.

 Vasectomy reversal, also known as Vasovasostomy, is surgery to undo a vasectomy.
 Read on »

-Urology of Indiana surgeons have performed nearly 2,000 laparoscopic robotic-assisted, radical prostatectomies.
+Urology of Indiana surgeons have performed over 6,000 laparoscopic robotic-assisted, radical prostatectomies.
 Read on »

 Circumcision is the surgical removal of the foreskin or extra skin that covers the head of the penis.
 In the United States, it is most commonly performed for cosmetic, religious or social reasons and primarily in infants.
 Read on »